-Federal loan consolidation doesn’t have a credit requirement, and it offers the benefit of a single loan bill and potentially lower payments.
-But it’s only for federal loans, and it won’t cut your interest rate.
+Get to know out how federal student loans can be merged!
+Consolidation of federal student loans does not have a credit requirement, and it provides the advantage of a single loan bill and potentially lower payments.
+But it’s just for federal loans, and the interest rate won’t be cut.

 How to Consolidate Federal Student Loans

-- Choose a repayment plan.
-You can either get a repayment timeline based on your loan balance or pick one that ties payments to income.
-If you pick an income-driven plan, you’ll fill out an Income-Driven Repayment Plan Request form next.
+- Select a package for repayment.
+Based on your loan balance, you can either get a repayment schedule or pick one that links payments to income.
+If you want an income-driven plan, the next form you can fill out is an Income-Driven Repayment Plan Submission.

 You need to consider federal consolidation if you;

-- Need to consolidate to be eligible for income-driven repayment or public service loan forgiveness.
-This is the case if you have Federal Family Education, Perkins or parent PLUS loans.
+- want to be eligible for income-based repayment or public service loan forgiveness, you need to consolidate.
+If you have Federal Family Tuition, Perkins or Parent PLUS loans, this is the case

-- Want a single federal loan payment, but don’t need it to be drastically lower
+- you want a single federal loan payment, but you do need it to be substantially lower

-- Are in student loan default and want to get back on track
+- are in trouble concerning the student loans and want to get back on track

-- consolidate federal loans, the government pays them off and replaces them with a direct consolidation loan.
-You’re generally eligible once you graduate, leave school or drop below half-time enrollment.
-Consolidating your federal loans through the Department of Education is free; steer clear of companies that charge fees to consolidate them for you
+- consolidate federal loans, they are paid off by the government and replaced by a direct loan for restructuring.
+When you graduate, leave school or drop below half-time attendance, you’re normally exempt.
+It is free to combine your federal loans through the Department of Education; steer clear of firms offering fees to consolidate them for you

-When you consolidate federal loans, your new fixed interest rate will be the weighted average of your previous rates, rounded up to the next ⅛ of 1%.
-So, for instance: If the average comes to 6.15%, your new interest rate will be 6.25%.
+When you merge federal loans, the weighted average of your previous terms would be rounded up to the next 1/8 of 1%, will be your current fixed interest rate.
+So for example, if the average is 6.15%, the new interest rate would be 6.25%.

-Additionally, you’ll get a new loan term ranging from 10 to 30 years.
-Your repayment term will generally start within 60 days of when your consolidation loan is first disbursed and will be based on your total federal student loan balance, among other factors.
+In addition, you can get a new term for a loan ranging from 10 to 30 years.
+Your repayment period will usually start within 60 days of the first disbursement of your consolidation loan and will, among other factors, be dependent on your total federal student loan balance.